mandaputtra/mandaputtra/posts/reading-code-and-finding-example.md

 3. The source code comments
 4. Searching on the internet

 Your library documentation sometimes good enough to find an example, but if you want some advanced stuff you must learn something to its details!
-There are no shortcut.
+There are no shortcuts.
 Read the docs carefully to find the true meaning of calling an API.

-Most library had a `test` folder it contain code to test the library.
-Learn to read the test, it sometimes describe most of all scenario on how to use the library.
+Most library had a `test` folder, it contains code to test the library.
+Learn to read the test, it sometimes describes most of all scenario on how to use the library.
 Here I clip it from dayjs source code:

 ```js
 it('Format invalid date', () => {